gvwilson/sensibleadventures/misc/bear-02.md

 pair of kite makers were squabbling over which of their wares to hang up, and a tailor was showing a new bolt of cloth to the portrait painter beside her.
-Noxy felt a sudden pang of homesickness---it was Yellowsday, which meant it would be market day back home in Marandine too.
+Noxy felt a sudden pang of homesickness---it was Yellowsday, which meant it would be market day back home in Stale too.
 It wouldn't be nearly as large---why, the whole village would practically fit inside the Dog Market---but it would have the same feeling about it, the same sense that if you turned the right corner